GregO1778/doslinux/README.md

 `sudo apt install build-essential git gcc make nano flex bison libssl-dev mtools nasm zip unzip bc`

-In a VM configured for 16 CPUs, 16GB RAM, hosted on a dual Intel Xeon E5-2680 v4 2.4GHz hypervisor (a 9 year old server in 2023), full builds take about 15 miniutes.
+In a VM configured for 16 CPUs, 16GB RAM, hosted on a dual Intel Xeon E5-2680 v4 2.4GHz hypervisor (a 9 year old server in 2023), full builds take about 10-15 miniutes and will consume about 4GB of disk space.

 * The included `Makefile` will download `gcc`, `binutils`, `busybox` (1.35.0), and `https://github.com/richfelker/musl-cross-make` for you.